-- 1. This paper provides background information to inform the first evidence session on the Committee's post-legislative scrutiny of Part 2 of the Community Empowerment Act.
+- 1. This paper provides background information to inform the fourth evidence session on the Committee's post-legislative scrutiny of Part 2 of the Community Empowerment Act.
 Part 2 of the Act relates to community planning. - 2.
-The Committee will hear evidence from two panels of witnesses, with Panel 1 focusing on the national context, and Panel 2 on how inequalities are being addressed. - 3.
-Subsequent evidence sessions will include Community Planning Partnerships, national statutory community planning partners, local partners (health and education), community groups, the Community Planning Improvement Board, the academic perspective, and the Scottish Government.
+The Committee will be joined in a round-table discussion by individuals and community representatives about their experiences of community planning. - 3.
+Further evidence sessions in subsequent weeks will include local health and education partners and the Scottish Government.